-Plant my prayer plant
+Plant my payer plant

-Water my prayer plant
+Water my payer plant

 In winter, space the waterings.
-From time to time, clean the leaves with non-calcareous water, to repel red spiders.
+From time to time, clean the leaves with non-calcareous water, it hinders the red spiders.

-Take care of my prayer plant
+Take care of my payer plant

 In dry weather, spray your plant with soft water, clean the dust on the leaves: it will be all the more beautiful and you will protect it from red spiders - its main enemy!

-Prune my prayer plant
+Prune my payer plant

 Let the yellowed leaves dry naturally before pulling them off.

-Fertilize my prayer plant
+Fertilize my payer plant

 In summer, add liquid fertilizer for green plants every 2 weeks.
 You can also add slow release fertilizer pellets to the soil mix when planting or repotting.
 Stop all fertilizer treatments at the end of summer.

-Repot my prayer plant
+Repot my payer plant

-Propagate my prayer plant
+Propagate my payer plant

-Check on my prayer plant
+Check on my payer plant